 7. Small zero-turns are delivered with too much air in the tires.
 Read the manual and adjust the air pressure to 12 lbs or so.

-8. Small zero-turns push hard when not running.
+8. Small zero-turns push hard when the engine is not running.
 The transmission release lever may be in front of the transmission instead of on the rear frame like your yard tractor.
 There are two release levers.
 Even with the transmissions released they can still be hard to move.
-I find that tying a piece of rope to the front of the zero-turn and pull it is easier than trying to push it around.
+I find that tying a piece of rope to the front of the zero-turn and pulling it is easier than trying to push it around.

 9. Small zero-turns will tear up your lawn.
 The least expensive ones have rounded tries and tend to dig into your turf easily.
 Wider, flat tires work the best.